-A. Maintain an effective Environmental Management System, promote the use of safe technologies and operational practices, and remain ready to respond to emergencies in order to improve our environmental performance and minimize adverse impacts to installation workers, their families, and the environment.
+A. Maintain an effective Environmental Management System (EMS), promote the use of safe technologies and operational practices, and remain ready to respond to emergencies in order to improve our environmental performance and minimize adverse impacts to installation workers, their families, and the environment.
 Be an active partner in regional and local environmental concerns including protecting water and air quality, historic preservation, and proper management of all wastes.

-B. Through the subject matter expertise of the environmental program managers and the leadership of the EMS Cross-Functional Team and the Environment, Safety, and Occupational Health Council, set environmental objectives and targets, measure progress, and take corrective action when necessary.
+B. Through the subject matter expertise of the environmental program managers and the leadership of the EMS Cross-Functional Team and the Environment, Safety, and Occupational Health Council (ESOHC), set environmental objectives and targets, measure progress, and take corrective action when necessary.
 Communicate results and other environmental information regarding the installation’s operations and its environmental accomplishments to workers, the community, suppliers, regulators and the public.